 Consumers have been at the forefront of change.
 As they demand more plastic free, environmentally friendly packaging, the packaging industry has had to respond in order to stay competitive, and respond they have, in incredibly innovative and exciting ways.

 Refillable or reusable packaging options have huge benefits.
 They support a circular economy as waste is designed out and materials are kept in use for longer.
 Reusable packaging is proving popular not only for its environmental benefits but also for its financial ones.
 Reusable packaging works out cheaper in the long run, both for the consumer and the company.
 2020 is expected to see extended producer responsibility that require manufacturers and retailers to contribute to the cost of collecting, recycling and disposing of their products at the end of their life or use.
 Companies are beginning to produce better packaging that can be more easily recycled.
 They’re also more willing to collaborate with other businesses to ensure the packaging they produce is properly dealt with.

-It’s no double an exciting time for the packaging industry.
+It’s no doubt an exciting time for the packaging industry.
 So let’s take a look at just a few of the up and coming companies taking the industry by storm with their reusable packaging.

 We couldn’t write this particular blog article without referencing the Reuseabox model from Reuseabox.
 Founded by Jack Good, Reuseabox enables reuse on an industrial scale, taking care of the redundant packaging that is often un-seen by the consumer.
 Everyday millions of cardboard boxes are delivered into factories across the UK containing ingredients, parts, or maybe even other types of packaging.
 The boxes are unpacked in the factories before being discarded in a near new condition, destined for the baler.